2022-23 Residence Life Handbook

 Welcome to Campus Life at Indian Hills Community College.
 You are now a member of the Residence Hall community.
-Residence Hall living has many exciting facets, the most significant of which may be your personal growth and experiences.
+Residence hall living has many exciting facets, the most significant of which may be your personal growth and experiences.
 The people you meet here and the relationships you build while in the residence hall will become an important part of your life.

 The guidelines in this handbook have been established to ensure the rights and privileges of each member of the residence hall community.
 Those mutual considerations that must be made when living in a residence hall will help to promote a healthy and comfortable environment for everyone.